-- 6. Where a doctor gives an expression of interest to transfer to these Terms and Conditions of Service in accordance with paragraph 4.2 and agrees a Job Plan in accordance with Schedule 4, he/she will: - 6.1. move to the scale point that would have been due at that date had the contract been available from the operative date (transitional pay progression); and - 6.2. be entitled to an amount of pay equivalent to the arrears of pay he/she would have been entitled to receive had the contract been available from the operative date (back pay).
+- 8. Where a doctor gives an expression of interest to transfer to these Terms and Conditions of Service in accordance with paragraph 6.2 and agrees a Job Plan in accordance with Schedule 4, he/she will: - 8.1 move to the scale point that would have been due at the operative date had the contract been available from the implementation date (transitional pay progression); - 8.2 be entitled to an amount of pay equivalent to the arrears of pay he/she would have been entitled to receive had the contract been concluded from the effective date (back pay).
 This payment will be based upon the agreed work actually carried out during the back pay period, including payment for any additional sessions or notional half days.
-The payment will be made as soon as practicable after transfer to these Terms and Conditions of Service. - 7.
-A doctor who has not met the criteria set out in paragraph 4 will not be entitled to transitional pay progression or back pay.
+The payment will be made as soon as practicable after transfer to these Terms and Conditions of Service; and. - 8.3 retain his/her historical annual incremental date and leave year.

+9. A doctor who has not met the criteria set out in paragraph 6 will not be entitled to transitional pay progression or back pay.
 In the event of any disagreement between the doctor and his/her employing organisation regarding the doctor's entitlement to pay progression or back pay, the doctor may submit a grievance to the employing organisation.

-Agreeing the Revised Job Plan
+Agreeing the Job Plan